sharki13/timestamp-converter/README.md

 It will prepare binaries for given target OS.

+Notes:

-Note: If your `go/bin` folder is not in path then command will look like:
+* If your `go/bin` folder is not in path then command will look like:

-    ~/go/bin/fyne package -os linux
+      $GOPATH/bin/fyne package -os linux